Children, adolescents, adults, couples, families, groups.

 Areas of Special Interest

-I mostly use a systemic approach which means that I think it is most useful if we understand our difficulties in terms of the relationships we have- with our selves, our families, our wider networks (school, work, cultural, community and faith groups) - and that making sense of these systems in new ways offers us steps towards the changes we want and new understandings of our selves and others.
+I mostly use a systemic and psychodynamic approach which means that I think it is most useful if we understand our difficulties in terms of the relationships we have- with our selves, our families, our wider networks (school, work, cultural, community and faith groups) - and that making sense of these systems in new ways offers us steps towards the changes we want and new understandings of our selves and others.

 I am trained in Mentalisation Based Treatment (MBT) and also use DBT and CBT approaches where these are indicated .